0xPolygonMiden/miden-node/docs/src/operator/installation.md

 # Installation

-We provide Debian packages for official releases for both the node software as well as a basic faucet implementation.
+We provide Debian packages for official releases for both the node software as well as a reference faucet implementation.

 Alternatively, both also can be installed from source on most systems using the Rust package manager `cargo`.